sapcc/redfish-exporter/README.md

 ## Exported Metrics

-All metrics returned by the redfish exporter are gauge metrics.
+All metrics returned by the redfish exporter are gauges, except energy measurements from sensors.

 ### redfish_up